Worship Associates Make Services More Meaningful

 The worship associates introduce elements of the service such as the meditation, the readings, children's stories, and music.
 "It's a really wonderful opportunity to achieve understanding between the pulpit and the congregation," says Savage.
 "People love it.
 They get to work intimately with the minister."

 The term "worship associates" was developed at Oakland.
-The program was begun by the Rev. Robert Eller-Isaacs, who was later joined by his wife Janne in co-ministry.
+The program was begun by Rev. Robert Eller-Isaacs, who was later joined by his wife Janne in co-ministry.
 The church formally adopted the program in 1988.
-Oakland also has pastoral associates and justice associates.
+Oakland also has pastoral associates for caring committee types of responsibilities and justice associates for social justice work.

 "The sharing of power by the clergy and sharing the benefits of participation in the active ministry of the church is the real gift Unitarian Universalism has to offer its people," says Eller-Isaacs, now cominister at Unity Church-Unitarian, St. Paul, MN (770).

-Rick Koyle, a consulting minister at the UU Fellowship of Bainbridge Island and North Kitsap, WA (59), and a former coordinator of the Oakland worship associates program, says, "Being a worship associate helps people learn about their religion.
+Rick Koyle, a consulting minister at the Unitarian Universalist Fellowship of Bainbridge Island and North Kitsap, WA (59), and a former coordinator of the Oakland worship associates program, says, "Being a worship associate helps people learn about their religion.
 It forces them to learn more about the worship tradition."

 The book All Are Chosen, Stories of Lay Ministry and Leadership, includes a description by Beverly Smrha of the Oakland Worship Associates program.
-UUA Bookstore (800) 215-9076; #7301 $15.
+Unitarian Universalist Association Bookstore (800) 215-9076; #7301 $12.